brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/Index.rst

 Introduction
 ============

-kreXX is a simple drop-in replacement for the fliud debugger :literal:`<f:debug/>`.
+kreXX is a simple drop-in replacement for the fluid debugger :literal:`<f:debug/>`.

 Since it is based on the PHP debugger kreXX you can use it also as a PHP debugger.